-ParentCoach is a research project that is creating a chatbot to support first-time parents in caring for the health and wellbeing of their children.
-We will explore challenges, information needs, and health literacy of parents in Portugal and South Africa, drawing on ethnographic and participatory research with parents, family members, educators, and clinicians.
-The developed chatbot will be tested in field trials and we expect to be able to impact the lives of parents and children.
-Moreover, ParentCoach will foster sharing and dissemination of knowledge regarding user research, participatory design, and Human-Computer Interaction as a whole between the Portuguese and South African context.
+ParentCoach was a research project that focused on creating a chatbot to support first-time parents in caring for the health and wellbeing of their children.
+We explored the challenges, information needs, and health literacy of parents in Portugal and South Africa, drawing on ethnographic and participatory research with parents, family members, educators, and clinicians.
+Following insights from the fieldwork, we created a conversation-based app, which was tested in two field trials with first-time parents in Portugal and South Africa.
+Moreover, ParentCoach fostered sharing and dissemination of knowledge regarding user research, participatory design, and Human-Computer Interaction as a whole between the Portuguese and South African context.

 Motivation